Demo 3: Inner-Product Spaces#

 True

-Orthonormal Basis#
+Orthonormal Bases#

 Orthonormal bases show to be incredibly practical.
 One example is change of basis, which is way easier when using orthonormal bases.
+If we, for example, are given an orthonormal basis \(\beta=(\boldsymbol{u}_1,\boldsymbol{u}_2,\cdots,\boldsymbol{u}_n)\) for a vector space \(V\), then, according to the textbook, a coordinate vector \(\phantom{ }_\beta\boldsymbol{x}\) with respect to basis \(\beta\) of a vector \(\boldsymbol x\in V\) can be found as:

-\[\begin{split} \phantom{ }_\beta\boldsymbol{x} = \begin{bmatrix} \left<_e\boldsymbol{u}_1, \phantom{ }_e\boldsymbol{x} \right>\\ \left<_e\boldsymbol{u}_2, \phantom{ }_e\boldsymbol{x} \right>\\ \left<_e\boldsymbol{u}_3, \phantom{ }_e\boldsymbol{x} \right> \end{bmatrix} \end{split}\]
+\[\begin{split} \phantom{ }_\beta\boldsymbol{x} = \begin{bmatrix} \left<\boldsymbol{u}_1, \phantom{ }\boldsymbol{x} \right>\\ \left<\boldsymbol{u}_2, \phantom{ }\boldsymbol{x} \right>\\ \vdots\\ \left<\boldsymbol{u}_n, \phantom{ }\boldsymbol{x} \right> \end{bmatrix}. \end{split}\]

-u1 = Matrix([sqrt(3)/3, sqrt(3)/3, sqrt(3)/3])
+q1 = Matrix([sqrt(3)/3, sqrt(3)/3, sqrt(3)/3])

-u2 = Matrix([sqrt(2)/2, 0, -sqrt(2)/2])
+q2 = Matrix([sqrt(2)/2, 0, -sqrt(2)/2])

 ../_images/a06eb74094bac2de6bfbc495fbbf17efccfc8a8413b6fc8525f6befdec58279e.png